 “This wasn’t our idea,” Forslof said.
 “We didn’t host this challenge, and we didn’t organize it.
 It was an on-the-spot decision [to offer the prize].”

 Dai Zovi, who dug up the QuickTime bug and crafted an exploit in a 9- to 10-hour stretch, has said the money wasn’t his motivation.
-“The challenge, especially with the time constraint, was the real draw,” he said last Friday in
+“The challenge, especially with the time constraint, was the real draw,” he said last Friday in an e-mail interview.

 “On the record, I think all vulnerabilities should be disclosed only through the vendor or through a responsible third party,” said Forslof.
 “But users were never at risk here.”